appbaseio/esc/searchbar/auto-complete.md

 ### How to build a search-as-you-type autocompletion view

-This tutorial will walk through how to provide completion of the inputs **as you type** in a searchbar on a dataset containing a list of cities and countries.
-We will be building this feature using Elasticsearch's **completion** type `field`.
+In this post, we will show how to provide an auto-completion of the inputs **as the user types** in a searchbar.
+We will be using a dataset containing a list of cities and countries and we will be building this feature using Elasticsearch's **completion** type `field`.

 `Note:` Alternate approaches can be implemented using n-grams and prefix suggester algorithms.
 But speed is the most important aspect for this feature.
 We're making suggestions while the user types, so results need to be shown to the user within milliseconds.
 When using the completion type, Elasticsearch indexes data into a trie like data structure (called FST) which is optimized for fast retrieval and memory usage.